code16/sharp/docs/guide/building-form.md

 ## Write the class

-As usual in Sharp, we begin by creating a class dedicated to our Entity Form and make it extend `Code16\Sharp\Form\SharpForm`; and we'll have to implement at least 5 functions:
+As usual in Sharp, we begin by creating a class dedicated to our Form and make it extend `Code16\Sharp\Form\SharpForm`;
+and we'll have to implement at least 5 functions:

 - `buildFormFields(FieldsContainer $formFields)` and `buildFormLayout(FormLayout $formLayout)` to build and configure the form itself,